surveycto/button-to-advance/README.md

 ## Description

 Use this field plug-in to move to the next field by pressing a keyboard key.
-By default, that key is the spacebar, but it can be customized in the
+By default, that key is the spacebar, but it can be customized with the parameter.

+This field will not continue until that key is pressed.
+When the key is pressed, this field is given a value of '1'.

 [![Download now](extras/readme-images/download-button.png)](https://github.com/surveycto/timed-keyboard-categories/raw/master/timed-keyboard-categories.fieldplugin.zip)